 I have a recurring dream.
 I’m at the Abattoir market.
 I’ve bought all I can carry and my wallet is empty.
 Then I see a bunch of voluptuous, sweet kakis, which I can now no longer afford.
 The vendor yells the above marketing catchphrase at me.
 I wake up crying.

-The market itself is huge.
+The Abattoir market itself is huge.
 The FOODMET and BROCANTEMET add to the fun.
-An anthology: you can buy fish and meat (fresh), shampoo (2-in-1 saves time), socks (I prefer white sport ones), plants and flowers (I collect cacti), rabbits (take two, one will get depressed), children’s toys (robots are cool), vegetables and fruit (I really like kakis a lot), birds in a cage (please don’t!) or olives (taste first, then choose).
+An anthology: you can buy fish and meat (fresh), shampoo (2-in-1 saves time), socks (I prefer white sport ones), plants and flowers (I collect cacti), rabbits (take two or one will get depressed), children’s toys (robots are cool), vegetables and fruit (I really like kakis a lot), birds in a cage (please don’t!) or olives (taste first, then choose).

 Prices are a lot cheaper than in supermarkets.
 You’ll purchase less useless wrapping (Abattoir forbids plastic bags).
 Towards the end, you can make good deals because vendors want to get rid of their fruits and vegetables!

 But make sure you always have emergency spare change, in case you come across a case of your favorite fruit.